chaance/re-plays/README.md

-# RePlay
+# RePlays

 Just an idea right now.
-Sketching out ideas for the markup in `RePlay.js`.
+Sketching out ideas for the markup in `RePlays.js`.
 Trying to mirror the HTML audio element's API and shadow DOM (a la Chrome) as a general model, with some enhancements (audio support for captions via the track element).
 This will be written in TypeScript.

 ## General thoughts